CUET PG 2026 Study Plan for 15 Days with a Complete Subject Wise Strategy

 Business Studies:

-• Principles of Management: Functions of management, planning, organizing, leading, and controlling.
+• Principles of Management: Functions of management, planning, organising, leading, and controlling.

-• Marketing: Product life cycle, branding, advertising, consumer behavior.
+• Marketing: Product life cycle, branding, advertising, consumer behaviour.

 • Financial Management: Financial statements, capital budgeting, and financial analysis.

-• Human Resource Management: Recruitment, motivation, training, and organizational behavior.
+• Human Resource Management: Recruitment, motivation, training, and organisational behaviour.

 Accountancy:

-• Financial Accounting: Bookkeeping, balance sheets, income statements, trial balance.
+• Financial Accounting: Bookkeeping, balance sheets, income statements, and trial balance.

-• Cost Accounting: Cost behavior, cost-volume-profit analysis, break-even analysis.
+• Cost Accounting: Cost behaviour, cost-volume-profit analysis, break-even analysis.

 • Taxation: Income tax, corporate tax, GST, and tax planning.